-Helping individuals experiencing homelessness in Tulsa is not just about the costs to our community or how Tulsa looks to visitors and prospective businesses…it is the right thing to do.
-And it is something we can accomplish together.
+Helping people who are experiencing homelessness is not just about reducing the costs to our community, or protecting how Tulsa looks to visitors and prospective businesses.
+It is the right thing to do, and IT’S SOMETHING WE CAN ACCOMPLISH TOGETHER.

-It takes a collective effort to fight problems as complex and difficult as homelessness and mental illness.
-Tulsa – through our business and community leaders, nonprofit agencies, volunteer base, information-sharing, and policy-making – is coming together to work on solutions.
+It takes a collective effort to fight problems as complex and difficult as homelessness.
+Through our businesscommunity, nonprofit agencies, faith-based organizations, volunteer base, and many others, Tulsa is coming together to work on solutions that are effective, humane and life-changing for the many thousands of Oklahomans currently facing homelessness.

 And sometimes it takes one health diagnosis (and the bills that follow) to force someone out of his home.
 It’s a scary thought.